billdueber/marc2solr_example/README.markdown

 We assume:

 *  There's a single index file (e.g. umich_index.properties)
-*  There's a single directory of translation maps called `translation_maps` "next to" the index file
+*  There's a single directory of translation maps called `translation_maps` "next to" the index file.

 In this case, you can run
     jruby bin/fromSolrmarc.rb /path/to/the/index.properties /my/new/dir